Resolved photoproduction of the $B_c$ meson in electron-proton collisions: Formulation

 Here $f_{j/P}$ denotes the parton distribution function (PDF) of parton $j$ inside the proton, while $f_{i/\gamma}$ ($i=\gamma,g,u,d,s$) represents the Gl\"uck--Reya--Schienbein (GRS) distribution function of parton $i$ in the photon~\cite{Gluck:1999ub}.
 The special case $f_{\gamma/\gamma}(x)=\delta(1-x)$ corresponds to the direct photoproduction contribution.
 The resolved photoproduction channels effectively probe the partonic structure of the quasi-real photon.
 The quantity $\mathrm{d}\hat{\sigma}(ij\to c\bar{b}[n]+b+\bar{c})$ is the short-distance partonic cross section, which can be calculated perturbatively within QCD.
 The intermediate heavy-quark pair $c\bar{b}[n]$ is characterized by the quantum numbers $n$, and the associated long-distance matrix element (LDME) $\langle \mathcal{O}^{B_c}[n]\rangle$ encodes the nonperturbative transition probability for the $c\bar{b}$ pair to hadronize into a physical $B_c$ meson.
-In the present analysis, we restrict ourselves to the leading contribution in the NRQCD velocity expansion, namely the color-singlet channel $c\bar{b}[{}^1S^{[\mathbf{1}]}_0]$.
+In contrast to charmonium and bottomonium systems, where color-octet channels can play an essential role in describing experimental data, the situation for the $B_c$ meson is qualitatively different.
+The production of a $B_c$ state requires the simultaneous creation of two heavy-quark pairs, which already suppresses the overall production rate.
+As a consequence, fragmentation-type mechanisms that typically enhance color-octet contributions in quarkonium production are less effective in the $B_c$ case.
+From the perspective of NRQCD power counting, color-octet contributions are suppressed by powers of the relative velocity $v$ of the heavy quarks inside the bound state.
+For the $B_c$ system, one expects $v^2 \sim \mathcal{O}(0.1)$, leading to an additional suppression factor of $\mathcal{O}(v^4)$ for the dominant octet channels.
+In the present analysis, we restrict ourselves to the leading contribution in the NRQCD velocity expansion, namely the color-singlet channel.
 Under this approximation, the corresponding LDME can be evaluated using potential models.

 For definiteness, we consider the following partonic subprocesses contributing to three distinct production channels,

 where $q=u,d,s$.
 Representative Feynman diagrams for these subprocesses are shown in Figure~\ref{fig:diag}.
 Both the analytical derivation and numerical evaluation of the partonic amplitudes are performed using the well-established \textsc{Feynman Diagram Calculation} (FDC) package~\cite{Wang:2004du}.
 Within this framework, the standard NRQCD projection method~\cite{Bodwin:2002cfe} is employed to extract contributions from specific heavy-quark configurations.